JEichlerSummers/jeichlersummers.github.com/_posts/2015-02-24-Confusion-Greed-Uncertainty-Bitcoin.md

 * They cut the cost of moving funds between two parties to ~zero.
 Currently the fee charged to a retailer for a £100 transaction is between £0.08 (debit card) to £1.60 (high rewards credit card).
 * They allow very large sums of money to be moved extremely quickly (15 min) with ~full certainty that it will arrive where it is meant to go.
 In terms of substantial scale capital management (we’re talking the world of investment banking here) that’s a big deal.

-<small>Links to sources: <a href="http://www.mobilepaymentstoday.com/articles/futureofpayments-bitcoin-has-advantages-over-traditional-banking-services/" target="_blank">Mobile Payments Today</a>, <a href="http://www.thisismoney.co.uk/money/cardsloans/article-2363930/Why-pay-use-credit-debit-card.html" target="_blank">This Is Money</a></small>
+<small style="color: #9a9a9a">Links to sources: <a href="http://www.mobilepaymentstoday.com/articles/futureofpayments-bitcoin-has-advantages-over-traditional-banking-services/" target="_blank">Mobile Payments Today</a>, <a href="http://www.thisismoney.co.uk/money/cardsloans/article-2363930/Why-pay-use-credit-debit-card.html" target="_blank">This Is Money</a></small>

 But yet, we’re not getting an increase in virtual currency adoption, and I believe <span style="font-weight:bold">confusion</span> and <span style="font-weight:bold">greed</span> are the reasons why.